wildintellect/system_setup/README.md

 # README #
-Automate UBUNTU software installation after new OS install, primarily using [Ansible](https://www.ansible.com/)
+Automate Ubuntu software installation after new OS install, primarily using [Ansible](https://www.ansible.com/)

+These recipes are intended for a single user desktop environment.

 ### Getting Started ###